yanxi0830/gcloud-tutorial/README.md

 ```

 ##### PyTorch
-To verify that PyTorch and CUDA is installed correctly, run `python check_pytorch.py`
+To verify that PyTorch is installed correctly, run `python check_pytorch.py`

 ##### TensorFlow
 To verify that TensorFlow is installed correctly, run `python check_tf.py`